 1. Eat at the Gateway Canteen

 Enjoy a nice meal at the Gateway Canteen.
 Featuring a seasonal menu with local beer & wine, the Gateway Canteen is the perfect spot to dine after spending the day outdoors.
-Located at the Lake Haigler entrance, you can choose to either dine inside or eat al fresco!
+Located at the Lake Haigler entrance, you can dine inside or eat al fresco!

 2. Live Music & Events (Seasonal)

-In the spring, join the Anne Springs Greenway every Friday and Saturday from 6:00 - 9:00 PM for their live music series!
+When the weather warms up, you can experience their Summer Concert Series every Thursday from May 2nd - July 25th, located at the Dairy Barn Entrance!
 Enjoy local live music on the Gateway lawn while cotton candy skies light up your backdrop.
-They also host a slew of annual events such as the Blue Star Blitz and Earth Day Weekend Celebration.
+They also host a slew of annual events, such as the Blue Star Blitz and Earth Day Weekend Celebration.

 3. Yoga

 Offering Yoga 2-3 times a week, the Greenway is the perfect spot to get in a workout.
-Break up your workday with lunchtime yoga at the Amphitheater or soak up a perfect South Carolina sunset while stretching during one of their sunset yoga sessions!
-Sessions are $12 for non-members whiles members get a 50% discount.
+Break up your workday with lunchtime yoga at the Amphitheater, or soak up a perfect South Carolina sunset while stretching during one of their sunset yoga sessions!
+Sessions are $12 for non-members, while members get a 50% discount.
 Make sure to bring a yoga mat and some water!
 You can register here!

 4. Hiking

-Boasting 36 miles of trails and ranging from beginner to intermediate, there are numerous trails and points of interest within the Greenway.
-Their most popular hike, the Lake Haigler Loop features some of the Greenway’s most beautiful scenery while the Blue Star Trail stretches more than seven miles from one end of the property to the other.
-While you're there — don't forget to walk across the iconic swinging bridge!
+Numerous trails and points of interest are within the Greenway, which boasts 36 miles of trails ranging from beginner to intermediate.
+The most popular hike, the Lake Haigler Loop, features some of the Greenway’s most beautiful scenery, while the Blue Star Trail stretches more than seven miles from one end of the property to the other.
+While you're there, don't forget to walk across the iconic swinging bridge!

 5. Mountain Biking

-Whether you're looking to break into the mountain biking scene or you're an experienced pro, the Greenway has a trail for you!
-Offering independent biking, beginner clinics, and private lessons, the Greenway makes it easy to grab your bike and go.
-All mountain biking trails start at the Adventure Road entrance and riders must be members of the Greenway or pay the $12 fee at the trailhead kiosk.
+Whether you're looking to break into the mountain biking scene or an experienced pro, the Greenway has a trail for you!
+The Greenway offers independent biking, beginner clinics, and private lessons, making it easy to grab your bike and go.
+All mountain biking trails start at the Adventure Road entrance, and riders must be members of the Greenway or pay the $12 fee at the trailhead kiosk.

 7. Kayaking & Paddle Boarding

 Are you an adventure seeker?
 Look no further than Lake Haigler.
 Kayak and stand-up paddleboard rentals are available on weekends starting in June!
 Reservations are currently required and must be made online beforehand.
 It is currently $15 for non-members and 50% off for members.
-Time slots are two hours long with the first slot starting at 9:00 AM and the last slot starting at 3:00 PM.
+Time slots are two hours long, with the first slot starting at 9:00 AM and the last beginning at 3:00 PM.
 You can reserve your time slot here.
-Already have your own paddleboard or kayak?
+Already have a paddleboard or kayak?
 No Problem!
-You're welcome to bring your own non-motorized boats, kayaks, and stand-up paddleboards to the Lake Haigler Kayak Launch at the Lake Haigler Entrance.
+Bring your non-motorized boats, kayaks, and stand-up paddleboards to the Lake Haigler Kayak Launch at the Lake Haigler Entrance.
+Looking for a truly unique experience?
+Sign up for their Paddle and Pasta or Paddle and Pancakes!
+Enjoy a serene paddle while taking in the sights and sounds of Lake Haigler.
+After the tour, enjoy a delicious meal prepared by the talented chefs at the Gateway Canteen.

 8. Fishing